DecadeReverb/strainer-asp-dotnet/README.md

 ### Sorts

 `Sorts` is a comma-delimited list of property names to sort by.
 Order of properties **does matter**.
-Strainer by default sorts ascendingly.
+Strainer by default sorts ascendingly (you can configure it via [options](#configure-strainer)).
 Adding a dash prefix (`-`) before the property name switches the sorting way to descending.
 You can control this behaviour with [custom sorting way formatter](#custom-sorting-way-formatter).

 ### Filters